plaintextaccounting/plaintextaccounting/src/Getting-started-FAQ.md

   the most actively maintained, and the most user-friendly.
 - Beancount has the most features for investing and trading, and the most support (and need) for customisation, via Python.
-- Ledger and hledger parse files flexibly and forgivingly by default, with strictness as an option.
+- Ledger and hledger parse files flexibly and forgivingly by default, with optional strictness.
-  Beancount's file format is more restricted and always strictly enforced.
+  Beancount's file format is more restricted and always strict.
 - It's generally relatively easy to migrate data from one to another, eg using [data conversion tools](https://plaintextaccounting.org#data-importconversion) like ledger2beancount and beancount2ledger.

---Simon M.
+SM on new user experience (2023): https://fosstodon.org/@simonmic/110120922501551538

 ### How to organise files ?
 Should I split the journal into many files ?